vigneshwar-creates/codeX-techno/Unemployment-Rate/README.md

-# Sales-Prediction-Analysis
+# Unemployment-Rate

-This project aims to understand the unemployment rate in India during the covid time.
+This project aims to understand the unemployment rate in India during the pandemic.

 # Project Overview
 The goal of the project is to provide insights and show all affected states.